soenia/mlops_hatespeech/reports/README.md

 > **did you choose to work with and did it help you complete the project?**
 >
 > Recommended answer length: 100-200 words.
->
-> Example:
-> *We used the third-party framework ... in our project.
-We used functionality ... and functionality ... from the*
-> *package to do ... and ... in our project*.
->
-> Answer:

---- question 3 fill here ---
+We used the widely known and popular Huggingface package `transformers` as third-party package in our project.
+We used functionality for loading pretrained models and tokenizers from the package to do text classification in our project.
+The package also provided us with a lot of documentation and examples which helped us to quickly get started with our project.
+Additionally, we used the datasets package from Huggingface to load the dataset we used for training our model.
+The big variety of models enabled us to use a lightweight model that was able to run on our local machines without the need for a GPU.

 ## Coding environment